-A trip to Costa Rica offers breathtaking views, sparkling seas (on both coasts!), misty mountains, tropical forests, breezy warm weather, and beautiful flora and fauna.
-A vacation schedule full of surfing, beach lounging, hiking in the mountains, and soaking in the tropical weather leaves little time for shopping.
+A trip to Costa Rica offers among many many things, breathtaking views, sparkling seas (on both coasts!), misty mountains, tropical forests, breezy warm weather, and beautiful flora and fauna.

 Costa Rica is the land of coffee.
 Coffee is one of Costa Rica’s number one exports and it plays a large role in the country’s economy.
 Costa Rica’s coffee is widely considered some of the best in the world, specifically the coffee from Tarrazú, a stunning valley near the capitol San Jose.
 To enjoy the deep, rich flavors of the country’s famous drink from the comfort of your own home, don’t forget to bring a few bags back with you.